 Once a year, take all your wool outside on a sunny day.
 The sun will help deodorize, clean, disinfect and freshen the wool.

-If the item is washable, use a gentle wash cycle, and a gentle detergent.
+If the item is washable, use a gentle wash cycle, with a gentle detergent.
+Air dry, or dry on low heat.
 Do not dry clean.

 Vacuum all bedding regularly to remove dust.